 Simple random sampling doesn’t work for small samples, though.
-Imagine if we called ten individuals to survey their consumer sentiment, it would be unlikely that we call men and five women, or that their ages would be representative of the population.
+Imagine if we called ten individuals to survey their consumer sentiment.
+It would be unlikely that we call men and five women or that their ages would represent the population.

 Sometimes separating by characteristics is not appliable or feasible.
 Instead, there may be naturally occurring groups such as individuals by locale.

-Cluster sampling involves included individuals that may be part of a naturally forming group.
+Cluster sampling involves including individuals that may be part of a naturally forming group.
 For instance, continuing with the consumer sentiment example above, we could survey the consumers living in a particular neighborhood.

 Now that we understand what a sample is and how to create them, we need to discuss the difference between in-sample and out-of-sample data.

 When we backtest, we test an idea on historical data to determine how it would have performed.
 In-sample data includes any data that we use in our backtest.

 Out-of-sample data comprises data that we leave out of our initial backtest and optimizations.